 Since then, I have been following a vegetarian diet and I make the time to go for a run or take part in physical activity that I enjoy, every day.

-I know it’s hard to believe that yoga can impact your life to such an extent.
-But I want to encourage you to trust the process and stay consistent at practicing because one day you’ll look back at all the progress you’ve made and realize that every struggle was 100% worth it.
+I know it may be hard to believe that yoga can impact your life to such an extent.
+But I want to encourage you to take a leap of faith and stay consistent at practicing and you will, sooner or later, experience all of these alleged benefits.

-Have a lot of patience and never give up, no matter what happens along the way.
+Have patience and never give up, no matter what happens along the way.
 Good luck. ”

 Yoga for Weight Loss: Tips & Advice